gzhuldas/Training_Machine_learning_project/README.md

 'Phone' — whether the user provided their phone number<br>
 'Age'<br>
 'Lifetime' — the time (in months) since the customer first came to the gym<br>
-Data from the log of visits and purchases and data on current membership status<br>
+#### Data from the log of visits and purchases and data on current membership status
 'Contract_period' — 1 month, 3 months, 6 months, or 1 year<br>
 'Month_to_end_contract' — the months remaining until the contract expires<br>
 'Group_visits' — whether the user takes part in group sessions<br>